Azure/bicep-registry-modules/avm/res/network/public-ip-address/README.md

 ### Parameter: `roleAssignments.name`

-The name of the role assignment.
+The name (as GUID) of the role assignment.
 If not provided, a GUID will be generated.

 - Required: No
 - Type: string